How do you want to make a difference?

 - Bureau of Labor Statistics Occupational Outlook Handbook – Search careers at federal agencies to learn more about what they do

 - Career in STEM

 - Green Energy Jobs and Career Planning

 - River Studies and Leadership Certificate

 - Forestry Careers

 videography and the environment to help create short 1-3 minute videos for a new website focused on connecting high school students to green career pathways.
 Participants will receive $100 for their final video and the top 5 videos selected will receive an additional $150.
-View this flyer to the left for more details and complete an interest form at tinyurl.com/green-career-video to get started!
+View this flyer to the left for more details, watch this sample video, and complete an interest form at tinyurl.com/green-career-video to get started!

 Join our community to learn about upcoming events and webinars, new resources and the latest information on natural resource careers.